Have You Suffered a Car or Auto Accident?

 Motorcycle accidents account for tens of thousands of accidents in Florida.
 In fact, they are so commonplace, the Sunshine State leads the nation in the volume of these types of…

 Have you been injured in a commercial truck accident?
-We, at Carey Leisure & Neal will use our expertise to get you the settlement you deserve.
-Our personal injury attorneys,…
+We, at Carey Leisure Carney will use our expertise to get you the settlement you deserve.
+Our personal injury attorneys, and…

 ATVs (All-Terrain Vehicles) are very popular in Florida.
 And while driving them looks like fun, Florida law specifically addresses the use and operation of such vehicles.
 They can be operated…